What the GOP memo says (and doesn't say)

 WHAT'S NEW?

-The memo provides the first formal government confirmation of a secret Foreign Intelligence Surveillance Act warrant and the name of the person monitored.
+The memo provides the first formal government confirmation of the secret FISA warrant and that Page was the person being monitored.

 Information like that is ordinarily considered among the most tightly held national security information, and it almost never gets released to the public.